SssiiiSssiii/ArabicDataset/README.md

 # License
 * ASTD
 * ArSenTD
-* And some sources that I can't remember their names(If you believe it belongs to you, please don't hesitate to inform me), and three computer science students decided to generate more than a thousand sentences in peace with a cup of coffee ;)
+* three computer science students decided to generate more than a thousand sentences in peace with a cup of coffee ;)